 English TV in Portugal

 Should you sign up for satellite television?
 The bulk of TV series in Portugal are naturally in Portuguese, so it’s not uncommon for expats to take out either a satellite or cable TV package.
-Satellite TV offers a range of English language channels, showing popular entertainment and lifestyle programmes and news.
+Satellite TV offers a range of English language channels, showing popular entertainment and lifestyle programs and news.
 If you wish, you can also expand your package to include sport and movies.

 Meo and NOS (formerly Zon) are among the main providers of satellite TV packages, and like Sky or Virgin in the UK, you can either pay for a standalone TV package or instead get a bundle with calls and broadband included.